influxdata/telegraf/plugins/inputs/clickhouse/README.md

 This plugin gathers the statistic data from [ClickHouse](https://github.com/ClickHouse/ClickHouse) server.

+User's on Clickhouse Cloud will not see the Zookeeper metrics as they may not have permissions to query those tables.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support